analyticsgym/analytics_fundamentals/0_sql/6_text_data.md

        ('Attending a great conference this week. #conference #networking #learning') )

-SELECT
-	-- count tweets containing the word 'new' with LIKE and ILIKE COUNT(CASE WHEN tweet LIKE '%new%' THEN tweet END) AS twt_cnt_contains_new_case_sensitive, COUNT(CASE WHEN tweet ILIKE '%new%' THEN tweet END) AS twt_cnt_contains_new_case_insensitive, -- count tweets that start start with 'I love' case insensitive only COUNT(CASE WHEN tweet ILIKE 'i love%' THEN tweet END) AS twt_cnt_contains_i_love, -- count tweets with hashtag
+-- For case when logic, when ELSE is not specified, NULL is returned for non-matching cases SELECT
+    -- Count tweets containing the word 'new' with LIKE (case sensitive) COUNT(
+        CASE
+            WHEN tweet LIKE '%new%'
+            THEN tweet
+        END
+    ) AS twt_cnt_contains_new_case_sensitive,

+    -- Count tweets containing the word 'new' with ILIKE (case insensitive) COUNT(
+        CASE
+            WHEN tweet ILIKE '%new%'
+            THEN tweet
+        END
+    ) AS twt_cnt_contains_new_case_insensitive,

+    -- Count tweets that start with 'I love' (case insensitive only) COUNT(
+        CASE
+            WHEN tweet ILIKE 'i love%'
+            THEN tweet
+        END
+    ) AS twt_cnt_contains_i_love,

+    -- Count tweets that include a hashtag
+    COUNT(
+        CASE
+            WHEN tweet LIKE '%#%'
+            THEN tweet
+        END
+    ) AS twt_cnt_includes_hashtag,

-	COUNT(CASE WHEN tweet LIKE '%#%' THEN tweet END) AS twt_cnt_includes_hashtag, -- counts tweets that do not contain love
+    -- Count tweets that do not contain 'love' (case insensitive) COUNT(
+        CASE
-	COUNT(CASE WHEN tweet NOT ILIKE '%love%' THEN tweet END) AS twt_cnt_does_not_contain_love FROM example_tweets
+            WHEN tweet NOT ILIKE '%love%'
+            THEN tweet
+        END
+    ) AS twt_cnt_does_not_contain_love
+FROM example_tweets
 ```

 #### SPLIT_PART
-- takes 3 arguments: input string, delimeter to split string into part, numeric index of part to return
+- takes 3 arguments: input string, delimiter to split string into part, numeric index of part to return

 ```
 WITH sample_urls (id, url) AS (